mattrick/truetype_to_svg/README.md

 ### Current Status

-Currently this project consists of a C++ language header that can used in conjuction with the Freetype library to create a basic conversion program.
+Currently this project consists of a C++ language header that can used in conjuction with the Freetype library to create a basic conversion program that will extract a single character from a .ttf file and create a matching .svg file.

 The program is stable for basic use, but there are some bugs with bounding boxes.
 Also calculation of the SVG "g" tag has some issues with